- A master class in mobile with advertising's best

-Paran Johar is the CEO and founder of the Mobile Media Summit, the North American leader in mobile media and advertising conferences.
+Paran Johar is the Global CEO of Mobile Media Summit, iMedia, and ad:tech and the founder of Mobile Media Summit.
 Prior to taking over Mobile Media Summit full time, Johar was Chief Marketing Officer from 2007-2012 at Jumptap, the leading targeted mobile advertising company.
 As CMO of Jumptap, Johar was responsible for all global marketing strategy and execution including branding, positioning, public relations, social media, content development, website, and events.

 Before joining Jumptap, Johar was MRM’s EVP of Digital Marketing for North America and Managing Director of the Los Angeles office, with responsibility for operations in Los Angeles and for all digital marketing in North America, including online media, search marketing, and mobile marketing.

 Prior to MRM, Johar was general manager of Tribal DDB, Los Angeles, where he oversaw all online media, SEM, and SEO activities.
 Under his leadership, the Los Angeles office produced record growth and won numerous awards, such as Adweekís Interactive Agency of the Year in 2005.